How Small Towns Can Use Social Media to Boost Tourism (Without Going Viral)

 So you wonder ... what’s the point?

-This isn’t about going viral.
+No, it’s not about going viral.
 It’s about becoming visible to the right people, in the right way, at the right time.

 It’s how people discover your town, form a first impression, and decide whether or not it’s worth the drive.
 Before they Google your chamber’s website, they’re scrolling your feed.
 Before they book a weekend trip, they’re looking at photos tagged in your location.
 Your Instagram or Facebook page is more powerful than any brochure or billboard.

-That’s why strategy matters.
+That’s why a social media strategy matters.

 Not a 30-page document.
 Not a color-coded spreadsheet.
 Just a clear, focused approach that connects what you post to the outcomes you care about.